Bryce Harper’s Contract Now The Richest In MLB

 Miguel Cabrera clocks in with the fifth most valuable current contract.
 Signed to the Detroit Tigers in 2016, Cabrera also takes home more than both Harper and Machado annually, with $31 million per year.
 His contract is only for eight years though, and the total value is $248 million.

 In terms of length, Stanton’s is the only other current contract for more than 10 years.
-Both Harper and Stanton have 13-year contracts, and Harper will be 39 years old by the time he’s a free agent again.
+Both Harper and Stanton have 13-year contracts, and Harper will be 39-years-old by the time he’s a free agent again.